FACT-Finder-Web-Components/magento2-module/web-components-migration-guide/migrationGuide.md

-# WKNG Migration Guide
+# Web Components Migration Guide

 This is a migration guide which should help you update your Magento module to the WebComponents from v4 to v5 if for some reason you do not want to use our ready-made module.
+It is not a step-by-step guide to walk you through the migration.
+Skim through the document in its entirety first to get an overview of all changes before starting to work through each topic in detail.

 ## Overview

-WKNG is undergoing a complete rewrite of its core.
+Web Components has undergone a complete rewrite of its core.
 The new library more closely reflects the FactFinder REST API with as few abstractions as possible.
 This shall reduce the number of concepts required to learn while simultaneously increase transparency of the data flow.